timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 	fmt.Printf("crt3: %#x\n", crt3)
 	fmt.Printf("crt4: %#x\n", crt4)

+	// This will keep the golang script alive... if that's what you want.
+	// wfso, err := syscall.WaitForSingleObject(syscall.Handle(foo), syscall.INFINITE)
+	// if err != nil {
+	// 	fmt.Println("Results of WaitForSingleObject", err)
+	// }
+	// fmt.Println(wfso)

+	fmt.Println("\n--- Additional Logging ---")
+	fmt.Println("targetDll:", targetDll)
+	fmt.Println("dllLength:", dllLength)
+	fmt.Printf("dllPtr: %#x\n", uintptr(unsafe.Pointer(dllPtr)))

 	fmt.Println("Function called successfully")
 }
 ```

 ## Basically we had to mimic the structure of the dll on disk.
-We get the dll base address, we get the exported function's address (we actually called this by name, which is handy) and were able to calculate the offset.
+We get the dll base address, we get the exported function's address (we actually called this by name, which is handy) and we able to calculate the offset (function address - dll base address).
 Once we know the offset, we can access the function in memory by adding the offset to the base address of our remote buffer.
-We create a new thread and point it at our remote buffer + offset address.
+We create a new thread and pass it our in memory (buffer + offset) address.

 Here's our fully injected notepad.exe running our gob server.